st-tech/gatling-commander/docs/user-guide.md

 The `base_manifest.yaml` describes the common values for each load test in the Kubernetes manifest of the Gatling Resource.

 Fields marked `<config.yaml overrides this field>` in `base_manifest.yaml` are set to different values for each load test.
-The value of this field will be replaced by the value in `config.yaml` respectively when zozo-mlops-loadtest-cli runs.
+The value of this field will be replaced by the value in `config.yaml` respectively when Gatling Commander runs.
 Therefore, setting values to fields marked `<config.yaml overrides this field>` in `base_manifest.yaml` is not necessary.

 The location and file name of `config.yaml` and `base_manifest.yaml` can be any value.